Welcome to Country: Evolution of the greetings

-Acknowledgements of country are a more recent development, associated with the Keating government of the 1990s, the reconciliation movement and the creation of the Council for Aboriginal Reconciliation (CAR) with Yawuru man Pat Dodson as chair.
-After the Mabo case, in which the historical fiction of terra nullius was overturned and native title was recognised in Australia.
+Acknowledgements of Country are a more recent development, associated with the Keating government of the 1990s, the reconciliation movement and the creation of the Council for Aboriginal Reconciliation (CAR) with Yawuru man Pat Dodson as chair.
+After the Mabo case, in which the historical fiction of Australia being terra nullius was overturned and native title was recognised in Australia.
 According to Yorta Yorta and Dja Dja Wurrung man Tiriki Onus, head of the Wilin Centre for Indigenous Arts and Cultural Development at the University of Melbourne, it was after Mabo that Acknowledgement of Country grew among "grassroots communities concerned with issues of reconciliation".
 Wiradjuri woman Linda Burney, a member of CAR in those days, has said that there was no formal strategy to bring the Acknowledgement of Country into Australian life, but it just grew organically and became accepted as part of many types of gatherings.
-It is seen as a good way to engage people with Aboriginal and Torres Strait Islander people and culture and the wider Australian community sees the relationship feels that its important to have a good relationship with Australia's Indigenous peoples.
+It was seen as a good way to engage people with Aboriginal and Torres Strait Islander people and culture and that the wider Australian community feels that its important to have a good relationship with Australia's Indigenous peoples.

-Welcomes and acknowledgements have since been incorporated into openings of meetings and other events across Australia, by all levels of government, universities, community groups, arts other organisations.
+Welcomes and acknowledgements have since been incorporated into openings of meetings and other events across Australia, by all levels of government, universities, community groups, arts and other organisations.

-Since 2008, when it was made on the day before Prime Minister Kevin Rudd made the Apology to Australia's Indigenous peoples, a Welcome to Country has been incorporated into the ceremonial opening of the Parliament of Australia, an event which occurs after each federal election.
+In 2008, a Welcome to Country was performed at the ceremonial opening of the Parliament of Australia and the following day Prime Minister Kevin Rudd made the Apology to Australia's Indigenous peoples.
+Since then it has been incorporated into the opening of parliament which occurs after each federal election.
 The welcome includes a speech as well as traditional music and dance.
 Given that parliament sits in Canberra, traditionally part of Ngambri and Ngunnawal country, a Ngambri/Ngunnawal elder officiates.